• Follow Us

 Where to Stay

 Just a decade back, Dzuluk was a very off-beat destination with just a couple of places to stay here.
 Today the area is full of homestays and lodges.
 The accommodations in the area start at Lingtam which is about 21 km from Dzuluk.
-There are a number of accommodations on the way at Lingtam, Nimachen, Phadamchen and Dzuluk.
-Many people also prefer to stay at higher altitude destinations such as Gnathang valley.
-Each destination has its advantage and disadvantage.
+There are several accommodations on the way at Lingtam, Nimachen, Phadamchen and Dzuluk.
+Many people also prefer to stay at higher altitude destinations such as Gnathang Valley.
+Each destination has its advantages and disadvantages.

 Our preferred accommodation is at a lower altitude, at Lingtham (around 6,500 feet) or Phadamchen (around 7,500 feet).
 These places have better weather, better hygiene in the hotels, better food, and more reliable service.
 We work with a couple of lodges in this area.